-The ideal candidate has strong skills in research and writing and research skills as well as a desire to impact positive change on renewable energy finance.
+The ideal candidate has strong skills in research and writing as well as a desire to impact positive change on renewable energy finance.
 Interns will report to the Program Manager.
-This position is located in ACORE’s Washington, D.C. office.
+This position has the option to be remote or hybrid.

-Candidates are invited to apply for the Programs Internship by submitting a cover letter, resume, and writing sample to email@example.com.
+Candidates are invited to apply for the Programs Internship by submitting a cover letter, resume, and writing sample.
 In the cover letter, candidates should explain what they would like to gain from an ACORE internship and why a career in renewable energy interests them.
 For the writing sample, candidates should send no more than two pages that demonstrate an ability to synthesize information.

 The Ørsted Mentorship Program

 ACORE is committed to social and economic justice as part of the transition to a greener future, and is actively working to cultivate a culture on inclusion and equity within the renewable energy sector.
 To this end, we have partnered with Ørsted to connect select interns with an industry mentor who will serve as a resource during and after the ACORE internship.
 If you are interested in the Ørsted Mentorship Program, please indicate in your cover letter why you feel you would be a good candidate.

 Deadline to apply for Spring 2024 semester: November 3, 2023

 Deadline to apply for Summer 2024 semester: March 1, 2024